-If the time given to the preparation is less than two years with five recitations a week, certificates will not be accepted.
-Examinations are held at the time scheduled in the catalogue.
-See page 35.
+Note.-If the time given to the preparation is less than two years, with four or five recitations a week, an examination will be required even from students who present certificates from accredited schools.

-Major Requirement (admitting to French C), three units.-To meet this requirement the candidate must present the whole minor requirement and, in addition, the following:
+MAJOR REQUIREMENT (admitting to French C), three units.-To meet this requirement the candidate must present the whole minor requirement and, in addition, the following:

-- (1) A thorough knowledge of French grammar and syntax. - (2) Ability to translate a connected passage of English of moderate difficulty into French at sight. - (3) Ability to read any ordinary French. - (4) Ability to understand a lecture given in French and to speak correctly in French on topics bearing on everyday life as well as the ability to discuss the texts read.
+1. A thorough knowledge of French grammar and syntax.

+2. Ability to translate a connected passage of English of moderate difficulty into French at sight.

+3. Ability to read any ordinary French.

+4. Ability to understand a lecture given in French and to speak correctly in French on topics bearing on everyday life as well as the ability to discuss the texts read.

-(5) The reading of at least six hundred duodecimo pages from as many as five authors.
+5. The reading of at least six hundred duodecimo pages from as many as five authors.

-The texts suggested are those found under French B in the section of this catalogue entitled Course of Instruction.
-See pages 50-53.
+The texts suggested are those found under French B in the section of this catalogue entitled Courses of Instruction.
+See pages 45-47.